YMUN XLV Social Impact Challenge

 Process & Timeline

-Round 1: Written Application (July 15th - September 9th)
+Round 1: Written Application and pitch video (July 15th - november 18th)

 Each team is required to submit a written application describing both the social challenge facing youth today in the realm of health, education or safety.
 A document containing the full details of the written portion is found on the final page of this packet.

-Round 3: Finalist Interviews (December 23rd - January 6th)
+Round 3: feedback and Finalist Interviews (December 23rd - January 6th)

 All members of a team in the Social Impact Challenge must be members of the same delegation that is registered as attending YMUN XLV.
 Teams should consist of between 4 and 5 delegates.
 A team will remain eligible if a member or members need to withdraw.
 However, if the entire team or the school they are affiliated with withdraws from YMUN they will no longer be considered eligible for consideration and judging.